 “Nothing ever goes away until it has taught us what we need to know.”
 Pema Chodron

-While self discovery might seem a lofty goal when one is suffering deeply, I believe firmly that the opposite is true.
-Often people have to feel intense pain before they decide something has to change—and this is where the work of self-discovery begins.
-In fact advice is rarely required in the therapy office.
+This is also where the work of self-discovery and growth begins.
 As clients become more clear on who they are, they learn to tune into their own wisdom and to trust their own ability to make good choices.
 Discovering one’s capacity for healthy self-leadership (defined by Richard Schwartz, the founder of Internal Family Systems Therapy, as “leadership characterized by compassion, calmness, clarity, curiosity, confidence, courage, creativity, and connectedness,”) is one of the most important things that can happen through the course of a therapy process.
+While therapy can be painful, it can also restore much light, and having seen this happen many times over, I carry great hope for what is possible in even the most wounded hearts.

 I encourage everyone to take the time to find a clinician who is the best fit for their needs, and with whom they feel safe and comfortable.
 It is my wish for anyone who is reading this that if you are currently seeking support, you find that person.
 Please take the time to read over my website so you can learn a little bit more about what I have to offer.